 Reading EKGs can be challenging, especially when attempting to do so without training.
 Nevertheless, reading EKGs has become a common practice for nurses and clinicians daily.
 Electrocardiograms portray several waves that correspond with the depolarization and contraction of different parts of the heart.

 Overall, the EKG monitor will reveal several waves which can be read as PQRST.
 The P-wave corresponds with the depolarization and squeezing of the atrium, the QRS-wave signifies the squeezing of the ventricles, and the T-wave demonstrates the relaxation and repolarization of the ventricles.

 To read EKGs you can use a five-step process to assess a client’s cardiac condition:

 To determine the sinus rate, count the R peaks, then multiply by ten.
 This will represent the number of beats per minute as the monitor will only display a few seconds worth of electrical impulses.

 When interpreting this information, it’s important to know that the normal sinus rhythm (NSR) usually leads to 60-100 pulses per minute.
 Normal sinus brady represents a slow rate when < 60 bpm.
 Normal sinus tachy is described as > 100.

 Step 2: Assess the rhythm

 The rhythm should be regular and evenly spaced out between peaks.
-When the pattern appears to reveal abnormally spaced out pulses this may indicate the patient has an arrythmia.
-Here you should assess all of the waves including for the presence and regularity of the P and QRS waves.
+When the pattern reveals abnormally spaced out pulses, the client may have an arrhythmia.
+Here you should assess all of the waves, including the presence and regularity of the P and QRS waves.